negomi/sassy-inputs/README.md

 Sassy Inputs work by styling the label, so the order is important.
 Wrapping the input element between label tags won't work.

 Now apply the class `sassy` to the radio button or checkbox elements you want to style.
-You can do this by adding it directly as a class on the element, but with Sass, I prefer to use `@extend .sassy' in the relevant places to keep it separate from my HTML.
+You can do this by adding it directly as a class on the element, but with Sass, I prefer to use `@extend .sassy` in the relevant places to keep it separate from my HTML.

 Customising
 ------------